LearnPress/learnpress/readme.txt

 == Changelog ==

+= 4.1.1 =
+~ Fixed: not show button "continue" when course is blocked.
+~ Fixed: course don't have any item will be not show button "continue", "finish", "retake".
+~ Updated: file languages

 = 4.1.0 =
 ~ Added: feature "Allow repurchase option".
 Manager can set fixed: Reset/Keep course progress of course or allow student choice.
 ~ Fixed: show incorrect "Active Courses" on page profile.